tuo/tuo.github.io/_posts/2021-10-04-auto-fishing-en.md

 Casting out a couple of times  also help you get a great detail on the lakebed of fish spot  - is it gravel、rocky or weedy or silty ?
 Flat or sharp dropoff ?
 How you gonna choose right rig strategy for it.
 Fish might get sacred and flee away by the sound of lead hitting the water surface, but some underwater video experiment shows those fish will slowly get back to search for the food.
 It is not a big deal in my case, as I have lots of time and patience for it while chilling cozily out at home with heating on and drinking my Longjing/Dragon Well tea - vibe 😎🤞 :)

 I have chosen the distance like 20-30 meters far away from the bank.
+And 2.7 meters long rod with 5000 reel did a pretty good job considering the thickness of the fihsing line(line size 8).
 Since my focus is on fish's nocturnal behaviors, and night is quieter than day time, also based on what I know from above depth section, hence my assumption is that big fish will be morely likely to go to shallow water that close to bank where it could have more food to feed.

 ## BAIT/Feeder